 Using Debt to your advantage and making money from it

 Some people prefer to see debt as good and a way to become rich.
-You can embrace debt as as a useful leverage tool to help maximise your wealth.
+You can embrace debt as a useful leverage tool to help maximise your wealth.

-Let’s look at the above example again.
-James and Sarah both start of with £10,000 each and both have £200 a month leftover from savings.
+Let us look at the above example again.
+James and Sarah both start off with £10,000 each and both have £200 a month leftover from savings.

 If we go straight to the fifth year, Sarah will still have paid James £10,200 for his £8,000 loan.
 James still ends up with £24,200 as before.

-But this time Sarah, who in the previous example only had £1,800 after the first 5 years, now has £13,800.
-And on top of that she bought an appreciating asset in the form of an apartment as apposed to a depreciating asset in the form of a car.
-Assuming the house appreciates by 10% a year, the value would now be .
-That’s a gain of £ 10,989 (£28,989 – £18,000).
+And on top of that, she owns an appreciating asset in the form of an apartment as opposed to a depreciating asset in the form of a car.

-So all in all, Sarah now has £42,787 (£13,000 + £28,989).
+So all in all, Sarah now has £42,787 (£13,000 plus £28,989).